leisegang/Priser/README.md

 We have created this android app for comparing beer prices in Kristiansand.
 The app is in Norwegian, but the code is in English (except some parts).

-Our website: http://priser.leisegang.no    (In Norwegian)
+Our website: http://priser.leisegang.no    (Mostly Norwegian)

 To launch the app on your phone:
   1. Open the "bin"-folder